sindresorhus/caller-callsite/readme.md

 Type: `number`\
 Default: `0`

-The callsite depth, meaning how many levels we follow back on the stack trace.
+The callsite depth, meaning how many levels we follow back on the stack trace from the caller.

 For example: